eacton/CAGEF/Lesson_2/Lesson_2.md

 ## 2 V        186.
 0  863.
 17572
 ```

+In dealing with grouped data, we no longer have to grab a Country by subsetting or using helper functions to grab letters from their names.
+Group by recognizes that we have 2 countries and will perform calculations for both of them.

 ***
 Now that we have tidy data, let's answer our questions:

     - Which latrine depth has the greatest mean number of OTUs?
+      (remember the Country_LatrineNo_Depth site encoding)
     - Is there more Clostridia in Tanzania or Vietnam?
-    - Which site had the greatest number of bacteria?
+    - Which site had the greatest number of Taxa represented?

 __Okay, Go!__